Bella31/bella31.github.io/_pages/about.md

   - /about.html
 ---

-In the upcoming academic year (2024-2025) I will be opening a healthcare computer vision lab (hVision) at the University of Haifa!
+In the upcoming academic year (2024-2025) I will be opening a healthcare computer vision lab (hVision) at the University of Haifa.
 For the lab, I am looking for motivated Msc. and PhD. students that are passionate about computational medical imaging.

 Currently, I am a part-time lecturer at the University of Haifa in the Medical Imaging Sciences department and a Postdoc at the Martinos Center for Biomedical Engineering.
 I earned my PhD from the Hebrew University.
 Previously, I worked at Philips as a scientist in the Medical Imaging domain.